|Degrees:||PhD (British Columbia)|

-Click here for a CBC article discussing this research.
+Click here for an Ottawa Citizen article and video about this research.

-Click here for an interview I did with Vancouver Co-op Radio about this research.
+Click here for a CTV interview about this research.

-Courses taught at Carleton include Studies in Children and Childhood (SOCI/ANTH 3045), Advanced Studies in Qualitative Methods (SOCI 4003), Studies in the Sociology of Education (SOCI 3300), and two special topics graduate courses: one on youth cultures and globalization and the other on feminist theory (both are listed as SOCI 5806).
+Courses taught at Carleton include Gender and Society (SOCI 2045), Studies in Children and Childhood (SOCI/ANTH 3045), Advanced Studies in Qualitative Methods (SOCI 4003 and SOCI 5105), Studies in the Sociology of Education (SOCI 3300), Social Justice in Action (SOCI 3220) and various special topics graduate courses, including youth cultures, mega-events, and urban inequality.
 I have also supervised various graduate and undergraduate directed reading courses on social movements, methodology, urban sociology, youth cultures, and feminist theory.

 Kennelly, J. (2011).
 Policing young people as citizens-in-waiting: legitimacy, spatiality, and governance.
 British Journal of Criminology, Volume 51, Number 2, pp 336-354.